MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/about/vmsession.md

 Windows 10 introduces Windows PowerShell remote management from the Hyper-V host directly to virtual machines running on the host.
 These remote management sessions work regardless of network configuration or the remote management settings on the host or the virtual machine.

-To create a Windows PowerShell session directly between the Hyper-V host and the virtual machines running on that host use the `-VMName` or `-VMguid` flags with the supported standard PowerShell remoting commands:
+To create a Windows PowerShell session directly between the Hyper-V host and the virtual machines running on that host, use the `-VMName` or `-VMguid` flags with the supported standard Windows PowerShell remoting commands:

 *  Enter-PSSession
 *  Invoke-Command